Member | Established: 1997 | Member since 2008

 SMO 1: Quality Assurance

-Under the Nepal Chartered Accountants Act 1997, the Quality Assurance Board (QAB) was established by the Institute of Chartered Accountants of Nepal (ICAN) and is responsible for supervising and carrying out quality assurance (QA) reviews in the jurisdiction.
+Under the Nepal Chartered Accountants Act 1997, the Quality Assurance Board (QAB) is responsible for supervising and carrying out quality assurance (QA) reviews in the jurisdiction.
+The QAB operates within the Institute of Chartered Accountants of Nepal (ICAN) and continues to issue annual reports, maintain a QA information booklet, and provide practice support materials for firms, including a model audit practice manual and related implementation resources.

 Current Status: Review & Improve